logo for best-norman-rockwell-art.com

 This is the only one of Rockwell's Saturday Evening Post cover where the published painting was rendered in watercolor on paper.
 Rockwell was nearing his deadline for the assignment and realized that the oil on canvas painting he was working on would not be dry in time to meet the deadline.

 He abandoned the oil on canvas illustration he was working on, and, instead, turned to the faster drying watercolor medium for the painting that was published on the cover.
-Then he finished the oil on canvas and gave it to a friend. that oil on canvas was sold at auction in March, 2001.
+Then he finished the oil on canvas and gave it to a friend.
+That oil on canvas was sold at auction in March, 2001.
 The opening bid was $100,000 USD.
 I have not yet found the amount of the closing bid for that auction.

 Another oil on canvas study of The Dugout was recently auctioned by Christie's in New York on December 2, 2009.
 That painting brought $662,500 US at the hammer.

-The painting expresses the anguish the Chicago Cubs were feeling during the 1948 season.
 The events depicted are from a double header with the Boston Braves at Boston Braves Field on May 23, 1948.
-The Cubs dropped both games that day, loding 5-8 the first game and 4-12 the second.
+The Cubs dropped both games that day, losing 5-8 the first game and 4-12 the second.
 At the start of the day the Cubs record was 11-15, and, at the end of the double header, their record was even worse at 11-17.
 I found this information at Baseball-Almanac.com.

 I have read opinions that this painting was what actually firmly cemented the image of Loveable Losers into the consciousness of the Chicago Cubs.
 We have to wonder if the Cubs management really knew what the illustration would be about.
 Whatever effect the painting has or has not played on Chicago Cubs' psyche over the decades since, the painting is not a flattering portrayal of the 1948 team.